BSc International Management

-Courses offered in the MODULE Economics and Financial Management:
+Courses offered in the field of Economics and Financial Management:

 - Economic Geography (LS)